mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 strategy to expand smart phone production capacity in Vietnam, and by ZTE and Huawei losing shares in the US.

-Vietnam is also advancing in 8544 (Cables), 9401 (Seats) and 9403 (Other furniture).
+Vietnam is also advancing in 9401 (Seats) and 9403 (Other furniture).

-Japan, South Korea and Mexico all supplant China in 8523 (Recording medium).
+South Korea supplants China in 8523 (Recording medium).

-Mexico replaces China in 8708 (Auto parts).
+No winners in 8708 (Auto parts).

 ![](Trade-diversion_files/figure-gfm/draw_charts-1.png)<!-- -->